sebo-b/warp/README.md

 ## Production environment

-For the production envirnoment, I recommend running Nginx and PostgreSQL on separate VMs.
+For the production environment, I recommend running Nginx and PostgreSQL on separate VMs.
 Then (even multiple) WARP image can be simply started via Docker and rev-proxed from Nginx.

 Each configuration parameter (check config.py) can be passed via the envirnoment as `WARP_varname`.
-As envirnoment variables as passed as strings, they need to be parsed into Python types and data structures.
+As environment variables as passed as strings, they need to be parsed into Python types and data structures.
-To do that values are first converted to lower case and then `jsom.loads` is used.
+To do that values are first converted to lower case and then `json.loads` is used.
 If that fails variable is treaten as string.
 This makes possible to pass integers, floats, booleans as well as dicts, arrays and None value (as JSON null).

 ### SECRET_KEY